ZeenHua-Cah-Jeen/CosmosRuler/README.md

 - 👋 Hi, I’m @CosmosRuler
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate on Chinese encoding and programing
 - 📫 How to reach me is by QQ:3084346372